 In addition to health physics records, the available source term and process information includes the types and quantities of specific radionuclides and sources present, their chemical and physical form, and the types and frequency of operations (including controls) in which these sources were utilized.
 NIOSH has determined that there is a lack of meaningful source term information (such as isotopic and curie content) for the 1955-1958 period, which limits the development of a reliable source term for the SSFL-Area IV.
-However, sufficient information is available to support the evaluation of dose for the post-1958 employment periods.
+However, sufficient information is available to support the evaluation of dose for the post-1958 employment periods using internal and external monitoring data.